 Researcher at Brown University

-Harini Suresh is a researcher at Brown University, focusing on public, corporate, and private ownership models of robots.
+Harini Suresh is a researcher at Brown University, specializing in AI and robotics.

 Irmak Erdogan